Wildlife Informer is reader-supported. When you click and buy we may earn an affiliate commission at no cost to you. Learn more.

 Weasels are mostly found in the Northern Hemisphere, including the short-tailed weasel (Mustela erminea) in the U.S. Their underground burrows have two entrances near the surface and can be up to 10 feet long.

 Weasels are generally 6 to 8 inches in length with tails up to 2 inches long.
-They enjoy eating small mammals, including rodents.
+They are fierce predators that enjoy eating other small mammals, including rodents.

 13. Wombat